 “Across the world, strikes have been severely restricted or banned in 123 out of 145 countries.
 Half the countries of Europe deny workers the right to join a union”

 The Airwars Team highlight the under-reporting of civilian casualties in recent US-led wars

-Mike Phipps reports on the latest crackdown by President Ortega (pictured)
+Mike Phipps highlights a new report on the abuses committed by the government of Daniel Ortega (pictured)

 Signed by Noam Chomsky and over 100 prominent Jewish figures, this letter appeared in the print edition of today’s Guardian (July 9th).
 It has mysteriously disappeared from the online version ‘pending investigation’.
 Guardian readers should be asking why.
 Here it is anyway.

 In Oxford, the most recently established branch of the Labour Representation Committee has started its campaigning with a programme of activity in solidarity with the local Fire Brigades Union.